plone/documentation/about/helper_tools.rst

 See `www.languagetool.org <https://www.languagetool.org/>`_.

 **After the Deadline** `is a language checker for the web <http://www.afterthedeadline.com/>`_.
-This handy tool is also available in your Plone sites, by the way, see the :doc:`conent quality </working-with-content/content-quality/index>` section
+This tool is also available in your Plone sites, see the :doc:`content quality </working-with-content/content-quality/index>` section